Bisoprolol: Effects, Side Effects & Why You Should Never Stop It Abruptly

 Beta-1 selectivityVery high (highest)ModerateHigh

-Half-life10–12 h3–7 h (modified-release: longer)approx. 10 h
+Half-life10–12 h3–7 h (extended-release: longer)Approx. 10 h

-IntakeOnce daily1–2× daily (modified-release: once)Once daily
+Intake1× daily1–2× daily (extended-release: 1×)1× daily

-VasodilationNoNoYes (nitric oxide release)
+VasodilationNoNoYes (NO release)

-Erectile dysfunctionOccasionalMore frequentLess frequent (NO effect)
+Erectile dysfunctionOccasionalMore frequentRarer (NO effect)

-Table scrollable to the right
+Table scrolls to the right

-9. Bisoprolol in Pregnancy & Breastfeeding
+9. Bisoprolol in pregnancy & breastfeeding

 Exercise on bisoprolol